Help

 When you complete the ongoing tests, you can immediately see in real time where you are in answering the questions and what percentage you currently have.

 Be careful, because if you mark the wrong answer and see on the projector that your level has not changed, you will find out which is the right answer and can improve your answer.
-Therefore, if you are projecting the condition of the Class Quiz, you may want to wait for the tests to complete or close before displaying the details.
+Therefore, if you are projecting the condition of the room, you may want to wait for the tests to complete or close before displaying the details.

-You can also collapse the list of participants and the test panels by clicking on the small arrow after the title to make it easier to complete multiple tests.
+you can also collapse the list of participants and the test panels by clicking on the small arrow after the title to make it easier to complete multiple tests.

 Clicking on the participant's name will open the test on a separate tab and you can track the completion of the test.
 As soon as a person marks an answer, you immediately see the change as an instructor.

-Class Quiz - for students
+Virtual room - for students

 Each can only be completed once.